idmcalculus/wordGameChallenge/README.md

 # Word Game Challenge 🎮

 A modern, browser-based word guessing game built with vanilla JavaScript.
-Challenge yourself to guess words of varying lengths with real-time feedback and track your high scores!
+Challenge yourself to guess words of varying lengths with real-time feedback and track your stats!

 ## Features ✨